How To Safely Return Your Workforce to the Office [Includes Checklist]

 Be Prepared to Return to Remote Work

-If your city does implement a shelter in place order or some other restrictions, be ready to send employees home.
-Be sure everyone can do their job to some degree from home.
+If there was a confirmed case and exposure in the office or if your city implements further restrictions, be ready to promptly notify employees with instructions for remote work.
+Be sure everyone can continue to do their job to some degree from home.

-Does your office need help with post-pandemic planning?
-Reach out, and one of our experts will help your organization with personalized business continuity planning.
+Does your office need help with post-pandemic planning and health safety management?
+Reach out, and one of our experts will help your organization with personalized business continuity planning, alerting, training and more to ensure a safe and efficient return to the workplace.